ABOUT ENVIRONMENTAL DISPUTE RESOLUTION

 2.0 Shortly after its initial publication, a Google search of the book’s title turned up a #1 result on Google page 1: This outcome persisted over time as the search results for the book became more prominent: -

-3.0 Dr Ted Christie links concepts and principles in this book based on the framework of his changing professional practice, over time - relevant and reliable environmental science, environmental and public law, alternative dispute resolution, community consultation and public participation: These concepts and principles are applied to find sustainable solutions for environmental conflicts that can be implemented.
+3.0 Dr Ted Christie links concepts and principles in this book based on the framework of his changing professional environmental practice, over time - relevant and reliable environmental science, environmental and public law, alternative dispute resolution, community consultation and effective public participation.

 “Finding Solutions for Environmental Conflicts: Power and Negotiation”

-6.0 But perhaps the Foreword to Ted’s book by a Judge of the Federal Court of Australia best illustrates some significant features of Ted’s book.
+5.0 But perhaps the Foreword to Ted’s book by a Judge of the Federal Court of Australia (FCJ Peter R. A. Gray) best illustrates some of the significant features of the scope and content of Ted’s book.
 Specifically: -

 With his breadth and depth of experience and expertise,